 - Skin cancer

-Assistant Professor - Med Center Line, Otolaryngology - Head & Neck Surgery Divisions
+Assistant Professor - University Medical Line, Otolaryngology (Head and Neck Surgery)

-Medical Education: University of California San Diego School of Medicine Registrar (2011) CA
+Medical Education: University of California San Diego School of Medicine (2011) CA

 Fellowship, Mount Sinai Beth Israel Hospital, New York, Head and Neck Oncologic & Reconstructive Surgery (2018)